New theoretical instability regions, period-luminosity relations and masses for blue large-amplitude pulsators: Introduction

 On the theoretical front, \citet{jeffery2025} recently computed linear and non-linear pulsation models covering the observed BLAP region on the HR diagram and found most models to pulsate in the fundamental mode, with a variety of light curve shapes.
 The linear non-adiabatic analysis follows the methodology of \citet{saio1983} and \citet{jeffery2006a, jeffery2006b, jeffery2016}, while the non-linear hydrodynamic models were computed using the radial pulsation code \textsc{PULS NL} \citep{christy1967, bridger1983, montanes2002}.
 In this work, we use the Radial Stellar Pulsations (RSP) module of the open-source, state-of-the-art 1D code \textit{Modules for Experiments in Stellar Astrophysics} \citep[MESA;][]{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, jermyn2023}.
 The \textsc{mesa-rsp} package has been shown to reliably model large amplitude, self{-}excited, nonlinear pulsations of classical pulsators. \citet{Paxton2019} also tested the capabilities of \textsc{mesa-rsp} beyond the classical pulsators for a particular test case, OGLE-BLAP-011.
 The simultaneous fitting of its light curve and radial velocity curve as they demonstrated looks indeed promising.
 As a first of its kind, we therefore use \textsc{mesa-rsp} to explore the theoretical instability regions of the BLAPs on the HR diagram using linear non-adiabatic analysis and thereby derive theoretical period relations.

-This paper is structured as follows: in Sec.~\ref{chapter:method}, we describe the stellar parameters used to construct our grid of models that served as input for the linear computations using \textsc{mesa-rsp}.
-The pulsational instability regions of BLAPs as a result of the linear non-adiabatic analysis is presented in Sec.~\ref{sec:IS}, followed by new theoretical period relations for potential fundamental-mode BLAPs in Sec.~\ref{sec:period_relations}.
-The theoretical Petersen diagram and a comparison with other classical pulsators is discussed in Sec.~\ref{sec:petersen}.
-We provide an estimation of the asteroseismic mass of the triple-mode pulsator, OGLE--BLAP--030 in Sec.~\ref{sec:blap30} and finally summarize our results in Sec.~\ref{chapter:conclusions}.
+This paper is structured as follows: in Section~\ref{chapter:method}, we describe the stellar parameters used to construct our grid of models that served as input for the linear computations using \textsc{mesa-rsp}.
+The pulsational instability regions of BLAPs as a result of the linear non-adiabatic analysis is presented in Section~\ref{sec:IS}, followed by new theoretical period relations for potential fundamental-mode BLAPs in Section~\ref{sec:period_relations}.
+The theoretical Petersen diagram and a comparison with other classical pulsators is discussed in Section~\ref{sec:petersen}.
+We provide an estimation of the asteroseismic mass of the triple-mode pulsator, OGLE--BLAP--030 in Section~\ref{sec:blap30} and finally summarize our results in Section~\ref{chapter:conclusions}.